 Certain plant-based foods, like broccoli and avocados, naturally have their own built-in protection so chemical pesticides are rarely used on them.
 Other foods, like strawberries and peaches, are more fragile and are commonly heavily sprayed with chemicals.
 Because of this we can be selective about our organic purchases.
-To get the most up-to-date lists of those foods with the most chemical exposure and those with the least, check it out at www.ewg.com.
-Otherwise, you might enjoy my handy reference (with a built-in memory system)- Prioritizing Your Organic Purchases.
+To get the most up-to-date lists of those foods with the most chemical exposure and those with the least, check out www.ewg.com.
+Otherwise, you might enjoy my handy reference (with a built-in memory system), Prioritizing Your Organic Purchases.

 The True Cost of Gluten-free Flours